 - pregnant mothers going across state lines to give birth and place their children for adoption.

 - The state where the child is currently residing is called the “sending” state and the state where the child will be placed is called the “receiving” state.

 What is the process involved under the ICPC?

 The sending state must provide the receiving state with notice of its intention to place a child across state lines.
-This requires the sending state to complete several forms and a case plan.
+Thus, this requires the sending state to complete several forms and a case plan.
 These forms along with the case plan are forwarded to the receiving state’s Interstate Compact Administrator for review.
-Upon careful review and evaluation, the receiving state approves or denies the placement by sending notice of its decision to the sending state.
+Also upon careful review and evaluation, the receiving state approves or denies the placement by sending notice of its decision to the sending state.
 If approved, procedures are initiated to place the child in the receiving state.
 Services for the child are to continue as if the child were still in his/her home state.

 How do I comply with the current ICPC?

 Compliance differs depending on whether Ohio is the sending or receiving state.
 The agency or adoption professional that the family is working with should complete the necessary paperwork to comply with the ICPC.
 Each state has a Interstate Compact Administrator that oversees the process of interstate placements.
 Proof that the ICPC was complied with will be requested before an adoption can be finalized. (§5101:2-52-04 & 5101:2-52-06)

 What are the responsibilities of the agencies under the current ICPC?